quickbrownfox/twitter-convowall/README.md

 Each theme is defined using Javascript, CSS, and [Embedded Javascript](http://embeddedjs.com/) templates.
 Themes consist of these files:

 * *init.js* - Sets options for the theme and defines Javascript code that is executed when the theme is loaded.
-You can call Convowall.option() from within this file to set default options for a theme, which can subsequently be overridden by the page containing the convowall.
 * *theme.css* - CSS styles for the theme
 * *entry.html.ejs* - The HTML for each entry on the convowall
 * *page.html.ejs* - The HTML for the page or wrapper for the convowall

 # Variables available in themes

 The theme file entry.html.ejs is the template for each tweet's output.
-Many of the variables correspond directly to those provided by the Twitter Search API.
+Many of the variables correspond directly to those provided by  from the Twitter Search API.
 The variables include:

 * *text* - text of the tweet
 * *text_only* - text of the tweet with URLs stripped